parker-codes/coda-js/README.md

 ## TODOs

-- [ ] create tests (may be difficult because of non-synchronous nature of Coda API and also non-private API tokens)
 - [ ] add formulas and controls API
 - [ ] error handling (throw exception for API user to handle - pass reason; see possible error codes under each request)